lukasmulder/SimulationAssignment/README.md

   - Cars do not care about the queue when picking a parking space for the FCFS strategy
   - Cars know the times of energy price changes
   - Cars do not queue for an empty parking spot
+  - Rate change is applied instantly and starts a new proces

 Model:
   - State: Parking lots, charging network, cars